Read our interactive issue to see videos, links and more.

 “Dayton is a great example of many American towns during the 1850s,” said Tanya Brock, Carillon Brewery manager and brewster.
 “This was a point in time when America was being heavily settled, especially by English, Irish and German immigrants.
 Barley was king and a staple of the daily diet.
 Beer was the result of all those things coming together.”

 They came together so well in Dayton because all the necessary ingredients for beer exist or grow well in the region, which also has an abundance of water.
-Even then, Dayton was the “crossroads of America,” a gateway to the West, and lots of travelers needed a place to stop for
+Even then, Dayton was the “crossroads of America,” a gateway to the West, and lots of travelers needed a place to stop for a drink.

 “Beer used to be a daily drink, not a social drink,” Brock said.
 “People didn’t realize boiling the water was what made beer safe to drink.
 They thought it was something in the fermentation process.
 So it was a safe, daily drink somewhat similar to how we drink water today, and a source of nutrition.
 Even kids drank what were called small ales, light beers with 2 percent or less alcohol content.
 As long as your community had a brewery, you knew it could provide you with something safe to drink that would not give you cholera.”